-Understanding the different types of information that we provide about each of our investment options is important to help you decide how suitable a particular option is to your needs.
+Understanding the details about each of our investment options is important in helping you decide how suitable a particular option is to your needs.

 What the description information means

 When we describe each of the investment options available for your account, including in the Member Guide (PDS), Reference Guide or Supplement, we include the following information:

 - ‘About this option’ is an overview of the investment option, including a summary of the main types of assets classes that the option invests in.